YuvrajSingh-mist/yuvraj-singh-portfolio.github.io/_pages/about.md

-🔭 I’m currently working on Fine-tuning LLMs and QnA Systems
+🔭 I’m currently working on Fine-tuning LLMs andClassic AI/ML Paper Replications

-🌱 I’m currently learning about QnA Systems made through Fine tuning LLMs and GenAI
+🌱 I’m currently learning about GANs

-🤝 I’m looking for  Research Intern/MLE/SDE role, preferably in NLP and Computer Vision
+🤝 I’m looking for RE/RS intern or FTE role, preferably in NLP and/or Computer Vision domain

 👨‍💻 I also love to connect with people from similar domains and getting them the initial push in the ever growing field of NLP.